svenssonjoel/lispBM/doc/lbmref.md

 ### eq

 Compare expressions for equality.
-The eq implements structural equality.
-The form of an eq expression is `(eq expr1 ... exprN)`
+The `eq` operation implements structural equality.
+The form of an `eq` expression is `(eq expr1 ... exprN)`

 Compare the result of `(+ 1 2)` with 3.
 The